PostHog/posthog.com/contents/tutorials/time-breakdowns.md

 ## Hourly breakdown

 PostHog enables you to group data by hour for single-day date ranges.
-If you want to sum these values across ranges longer than one day, you can breakdown by `toHour(timestamp)` and, again, use a total value or time series bar chart to visualize.
+If you want to sum these values across ranges longer than one day, you can break it down by `toHour(timestamp)` and, once again, use a total value or time series bar chart to visualize.

 ![Hourly breakdowns](../images/tutorials/time-breakdowns/hour.png)